CharlesWaylon/Anti_Money_Laundering/README1.md

 ## Dataset used

-The model is built on `aml_syn_data`, the main transaction dataset in the project.
+I built the model on `aml_syn_data`, the main transaction dataset in the project.

 Based on the saved files in this repository, the dataset contains: